tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 The runtime environment of the piece depends on the following variables:
 - `HSS_DIR`: An absolute path.
 Points to the `humanSoundSculpture` directory.
 - `HSS_IP`: An IPv4 address.
 Web server's IP on the local network.
-- `HSS_NETWORK`: The network prefix of the local wifi network, i.e. the three leftmost bytes of the IP (assuming an IPv4 24 bit netmask).
+- `HSS_NETWORK`: The network prefix of the local WIFI network, i.e. the three leftmost bytes of the IP (assuming an IPv4 24 bit netmask).
 - `HSS_HTTP_PORT`: A positive integer.
 The `HTTP` port number.